git-masi/sportradar-challenge/README.md

 The current solution using Docker containers allows for quicker local development.

 As always there are tradeoffs to everything and that above describes the thought processes on making those tradeoffs.

+### Yagni

+The project tries to strike a balance between project requirements and more real work considerations.

+Some questions to consider:

+- Should a single service be responsible for updating teams, players, and game stats?
+- In a real-world project wouldn't players and teams exist in the DB before a game starts?
+- What happens if the server dies and needs to be rebooted?
+- How do we handle individual job failures.

+The chosen solution was to implement a few independent "services" that ingest one kind of data.
+These services use some common components but ultimately they can evolve independently.
+By doing this the hope is that there is a balance between real world considerations and implementing the challenge requirements.

 ## Getting started